SEI-SEA-1-25/Virtual-Environment-and-Flask-Setup/README.md

   * this needs to be done again if you add more pip packages to update the requirements.txt
   * if you clone a python project from github, you can use `pip install -r requirements.txt` to install the needed packages
 * you can use the command `deactivate` to leave the virtual environment
-* everything you want to work on a python project with a virtual environment, you will need to activate it first
+* everytime you want to work on a python project with a virtual environment, you will need to activate it first

 #### Virtual Environments with git